linux-kdevops/kdevops-history/terraform/README.md

 This solution relies on the new clouds.yaml file for openstack configuration.
 This simplifies things considerably.

-Since minicoud is an example cloud solution and, since it also has a custom setup where the you have to ssh with a special port depending on the IP address you get, if you enable minicloud we do this computation for you and tell you where to ssh to.
+Since minicloud is an example cloud solution and, since it also has a custom setup where the you have to ssh with a special port depending on the IP address you get, if you enable minicloud we do this computation for you and tell you where to ssh to.

+## AWS

+AWS is supported.
+More documentation needs to be added.